ryzenforce990/manifest-old/README.md

-# HorizonDroidLab
+# HorizonDroid

  Getting Started
 ---------------
-To get started with the PixelOS sources, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading).
+To get started with the HorizonDroid sources, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading).

  To initialize your local repository, use command: